Features ▾

 • End-to-end encryption: Messages are encrypted before they leave your device and can only be decrypted by the intended recipient.

-• Zero-access architecture: Even your provider can’t read your messages.
+• Zero-access architecture: Even your provider can’t read your encrypted messages.

 • No tracking, no ads, no profiling: You’re not the product.